1971:

 1980:

 Olympic ice skating champion Michelle Kwan is born in Torrance, California.
 Her Disney credits include the television specials Reflections on Ice: Michelle Kwan Skates to the Music of Disney's Mulan, Disney's Greatest Hits on Ice, and Michelle Kwan: Princess on Ice.
-She also supplies the voice of the Shopkeeper in Disney's animated Mulan II and appears as herself in the 2005 live-action film Ice Princess.
+She also supplied the voice of the Shopkeeper in Disney's animated Mulan II and appeared as herself in the 2005 live-action film Ice Princess.

 1997: